Table of Contents

 Treatment of Hyperkalemia

-The cause and severity of hyperkalemia guides the management of hyperkalemia.
+The cause and severity of hyperkalemia guides the management of the condition.

 Mild hyperkalemia is treated on an outpatient basis using modalities such as: